" " " "

 • Applications from individuals (e.g. for personal sponsorship)

-• Applications for a project promoting religious or political beliefs
+• Applications for projects promoting religious or political beliefs

-3. What type of applications are considered for support?
+3. What type of applications will be considered for support?

-Local projects which improve the quality of life & build our community for our neighbours living near the stadium.
+Local projects which improve the quality of life & build a community spirit for those living near the stadium.
 Applications are considered across the following headings:

 • Local environmental projects, street greening initiatives & community gardens